Handling a guardian ad litem who’s gone (too) rogue (February 2013)

 I have rarely been involved in a custody case in which the GAL contributed anything except to the cost.
 That contribution is usually significant.
 This is not to say that guardians cannot be useful.
 Of course, they can be, and there are undoubtedly some cases which guardians have helped settle or have given useful advice.
 But, the same would be true in a wreck case or a medical malpractice case.
 If there were a guardian involved, he or she could also give some useful advice to both the plaintiff and the defendant.
 In general, GALs merely add another lawyer with another hourly rate to talk to the same witnesses, sit at the same depositions and present an opinion which is usually as valuable (as lacking in value) as the opinion of the lawyer for the wife or the lawyer for the High School.
 Many times their opinions are worthless.
 GALs add nothing to the litigation except another batch of subjective opinions based on their own childhood experiences, their own marriage(s) and children and their own view of the world.
 Family court lawyers admit all this privately to each other, while they pander to and praise GALs who are on their side….

-It is, therefore, my unshakeable belief that avoiding a guardian ad litem is an important service to your client because: (1) it saves money; (2) does away with another wild car in the case; (3) is one less person to have to listen to, accommodate, humor and deal with; and (4) and most importantly, the GAL can always recommend against your client, which is usually fatal, as judges generally place entirely too much value on their “impartial” recommendations
+It is, therefore, my unshakeable belief that avoiding a guardian ad litem is an important service to your client because: (1) it saves money; (2) does away with another wild card in the case; (3) is one less person to have to listen to, accommodate, humor and deal with; and (4) and most importantly, the GAL can always recommend against your client, which is usually fatal, as judges generally place entirely too much value on their “impartial” recommendations

 While I agree with many of Rosen’s criticisms of guardians, I believe there are some tasks a guardian is uniquely qualified and useful to perform in child custody cases.
 Unlike the parents’ attorneys or the family court judge, a guardian can go into both parents’ homes multiple times to observe the living situation and to observe parent-child interaction.
-A guardian can ask the parents to answer questions about the incidents and disputes that come in most custody cases and expect honest answers (and note a party’s failure or refusal to answer).
+A guardian can ask the parents to answer questions about the incidents and disputes that come up in most custody cases and expect honest answers (and note a party’s failure or refusal to answer).
 A guardian can meet with the children multiple times and develop an understanding of their concerns and wishes.
 A guardian can observe the child with third-party care givers and provide (assumably unbiased) observations on the child’s level of comfort with such care givers.

 Some guardians do excellent work investigating and reporting on important custody issues that the court would otherwise have imprecise or inaccurate knowledge.
 However some guardians do slipshod work: developing a clear dislike of one party that colors every aspect of their investigation and report or failing to investigate important issues that they are in the best position to analyze